fjarri/reikna/doc/source/tutorial-advanced.rst

 Writing a computation
 =====================

-A computation must derive :py:class:`~reikna.core.Computation` class and implement several methods.
+A computation must derive :py:class:`~reikna.core.Computation`.
 As an example, let us create a computation which calculates ``output = input1 + input2 * param``.

 Defining a class: